Sienci-Labs/Resources/atc/atc-assembly/atc-vfd-install.md

 ## VFD Installation & Connections

 [header image using the following parts:
-VFD mounting spacer, 2x m5 lock nuts, 4x m5-30 screws, 1x VFD unit, 1x VFD power cord, 1x Modbus cable, 1x ATC Shield, 1x RJ12 cable, 1x SD card
+VFD mounting spacer, 2x m5 lock nuts, 4x m5-30 screws, 1x VFD unit, 1x VFD power cord, 1x Modbus cable, 1x ATC Shield (SLB-EXT), 1x RJ12 cable, 1x SD card
 ]

 1. To prepare for installation, remove and unplug the **E-stop** from the table leg.
 Keep the screws that come with the E-stop.